 - Create great, relevant content.
 Google looks at the relevancy of the content you post when delivering search results for those searching for specific terms.

 Once you start to get a grip on SEO, go through our WordPress SEO checklist for more advanced fixes.
-And make sure to check out this article with 5 SEO hacks to boost rankings on your new food blog.
+And make sure to check out our article about the best WordPress SEO plugins and this 5 SEO hacks tutorial to boost rankings on your new food blog.

 The most important part of your food blog is the content.